Mafia Trivia Quiz Questions With Answers

 A: Take advantage and the casino industry became very popular in Las Vegas.

-Since the 1940s, Mafia families from where, had interests in Las Vegas casinos?
+s, Mafia families from where, had interests in Las Vegas casinos?

 A: New York, Cleveland, Kansas City, Milwaukee and Chicago.